zachmayer/backblaze_analysis/README.md

 So why do I reccomend buying HGST HMS5C4040BLE640?

 The answer is that we’ve observed the HGST HMS5C4040BLE640 for many more years than the HGST HUH721212ALN604.
-On the one had, these extra years give us more certainty that these drives are reliable and fail at extremely low rates.
+On the one hand, these extra years give us more certainty that these drives are reliable and fail at extremely low rates.
 On the other hand, these extra years are **late** in the drive’s lifetimes, when failure rates are (expected) to be lower.